SophiaBelkin/BelkinCodingBootcamp/README.md

 5. Install the latest version of the library

 ## 3. Configuring the Upload Settings
-1. Plug in the NodeMCU in to the PC
+1. Plug in the NodeMCU in to the PC (We will give you a nodeMCU board during the class)

-2. Select ModeMCU as the board
+2. Select nodeMCU as the board
 1).
 At the top, click on "Tools"
 2).
 Hover over "Board: ..."
 3).
 Select "NodeMCU 1.0 (ESP-12E Module)"